TomDLT/TPT/README.md

     - If you need the gpu, or if you need help with these machines, ask nicolas.bouche@imt.fr
 - [IDS cluster](http://www.cluster.enst.fr/): A cluster you can access by ssh, but you need to use the queue.
     - Please read the doc before using it ! (_in french_)
-- [TP rooms](https://www.telecom-paristech.fr/vivre-ecole/services-numeriques-dsi/salles-de-tp/equipements.html): list of computers available from 8.00 AM to 11.59 PM, if not in used by students.
+- [TP rooms](https://www.telecom-paristech.fr/vivre-ecole/services-numeriques-dsi/salles-de-tp/equipements.html): list of desktops available from 8.00 AM to 11.59 PM, if not in used by students.
+- [ISD desktops](https://intranet.tsi.telecom-paristech.fr/pcs_linux/stations/stations.html):  list of desktops of the departement IDS

 ## Working tools
 - [Git](https://git-scm.com/): Must-have version control tool